 Our work on priority issues to date has led to a recognition of the importance to also coordinate with our network on spatial priorities throughout Cascadia.
 Organizations prioritize landscapes for a wide variety of reasons all the time.
-This prioritization can focus investments, foster coordination amongst partners, and/or highlight an area of importance.
+This prioritization can focus investments, foster coordination among partners, and/or highlight an area of importance.
 Additionally, scientific analyses in recent years have informed our understanding of priority landscapes vital to increasing our ecosystems and species ability to adapt to predicted changes in climate.

-Through 2016 our partner forum led an Cascadia-wide effort to do two things:
+Starting in 2016 our partner forum led an Cascadia-wide effort to do two things:

 1. Identify and inventory existing spatial priority landscapes for natural resource conservation and management in Cascadia.
 It is important to be aware of existing spatial priority landscapes identified by different entities throughout Cascadia.
 In understanding where these places are, why they are highlighted, and what the goals are within the landscape our hope is that in many cases this awareness can lead to increased coordination and resources towards efforts to strengthen resilience in these special places.
 The inventory includes spatial priorities that have been identified in 4 areas: Science analyses that identify spatial priorities, designated priority areas, expert opinion, and species presence/habitat spatial information.
 This living inventory is maintained in a working group for the Cascadia Partner Forum on Databasin, where layers can be viewed and downloaded.